StefanLober/QuoteTrace/README.md

 # QuoteTrace

-Android app to keep track of stock prices
+Android app to keep track of stock prices (quotes)